 Plaza de la Raza CAP Program/Los Angeles/2001-2016

-I worked with diverse, collaborators in a non-profit theater program where we empowered and supported students and community to share issues of social justice which resulted in conceptualizing, writing, producing, and performing full-length plays with musical elements on an annual basis both at Plaza de la Raza’s Margo Albert Theater and at The Walt Disney REDCAT theater.
+I worked with diverse, collaborators in a non-profit theater program where we empowered and supported students and the community to share issues of social justice which resulted in conceptualizing, writing, producing, and performing full-length plays with musical elements on an annual basis both at Plaza de la Raza’s Margo Albert Theater and at The Walt Disney REDCAT theater.
 CAP employed the pedagogy of Augusto Boal’s Theatre of the Oppressed under the direction of BJ Dodge, my mentor, in order to engage and connect with the students and community at large.
-I am inspired by the power the theater has to evoke empathy through building community, resolving conflicts, therapy, healing and government legislation.
+I am inspired by the power the theater has to evoke empathy through building community, resolving conflicts, therapy, healing, and government legislation.
 Augusto Boal wrote in his book, Theater of the Oppressed, that theater is a “weapon for liberation”.
-I believe this to be true because throughout my sixteen years of collaboration with the CAP program, I and so many others were truly liberated.
+I believe this to be true because, throughout my sixteen years of collaboration with the CAP program, I and so many others were truly liberated.

 Coached and directed actors

 Playwriting: I wrote and conceptualized two plays with the students which were performed at The Walt Disney REDCAT Theater